Fortified Sector of Rohrbach: Môle de Bitche

 After the establishment of the French nuclear strike force, the importance of the Line declined.
 The positions in the SF Rohrbach were quickly disposed of or abandoned.
 Rohrbach and Welschhof were among the first positions to be deactivated, in 1970.
 Simserhof was first proposed as a potential museum in the 1960s, becoming one in the 1980s.
-Schiesseck and Otterbiel were not manned or maintained after the early 1970s.
+Schiesseck and Otterbiel were not staffed or maintained after the early 1970s.

 Present status

 Rohrbach and Simserhof have been preserved and may be visited by the public.
 Rohrbach, or "Fort Casso" has been operated by the Association Fort Casso since 1989.
 Simserhof, while remaining the property of the Ministry of Defense, is managed by the Moselle département and the city of Bitche.

 Schiesseck's entrances are visible from the road, but the combat blocks are located on military land and are not accessible.